 Help for Family Member Green Cards

 We have barely been able to touch on what you must do to get a green card for a family member in this article.
 It is a complicated process, and a misstep can result in your family member being rejected.
-If you would like to discuss green card sponsorship of a family member, call Ghazi Law Group at (818) 839-6644 or email us at firstname.lastname@example.org to schedule a free consultation.
-Our law firm serves people from Sherman Oaks, Encino, Woodland Hills, Studio City and other areas of Los Angeles County who need immigration help.
+If you would like to discuss green card sponsorship of a family member, call Ghazi Law Group at (818) 839-6644 or email us at firstname.lastname@example.org to schedule a consultation.
+Our Studio City - Sherman Oaks immigration attorneys serve people from Sherman Oaks, Encino, Woodland Hills, Studio City and other areas of Los Angeles County who need immigration help.

 What is the 0-1 Visa?
 The 0-1 visa is a short-term, non-immigrant employment visa for those with extraordinary abilities.
 The O-1A visa is for people…Read More

 Must I Continue Alimony Payments if My Ex Moves in with a Significant Other?
 When you divorced, you may have been ordered to pay some…Read More